RamonJales/NIM-game-java/README.md

 1. I intend to apply the things what i learn over time.
 This code starts simple and i will improve it little by little.
 2. I just want to improve my coding skills and anyone is willing to give me tips and suggestionos to improve my code, i will be grateful.

-- FIRST COMMIT:
+- CLARIFICATION:
-1. This first code is composed of functions in a single class.
-I will implement the classes later.
+1. Each commit is commented out to explain something.